chronot1995/cumulus-its-symmetric/README.md

 Displayed 8 prefixes (8 paths) (of requested type)
 ```

-In the below, server01 is sending pings to server02:
+In the below, server01 is tracing to server02, which is on the same leaf, but in a different VRF:

 ```
 cumulus@server01:~$ traceroute 192.168.22.111